 The net zero target covers most key elements considered important by the CAT to enhance transparency, target architecture, and scope.
 The UK meets good practice for most of these benchmarks, but some elements remain undefined or lacking.
-For example, a clear commitment not to use reductions or removals outside of the UK and a delineation of targets for emissions reductions and removals would improve the target architecture of the UK’s net zero target.
+For example, a clear commitment not to use reductions or removals outside of the UK and a delineation of separate targets for emissions reductions and removals would improve the target architecture of the UK’s net zero target.

-The UK was the first major economy to establish and pass a legally binding target of net zero emissions by 2050 in 2019 (UK Government, 2019c).
+The UK was the first major economy to establish and pass a legally binding target of net zero emissions by 2050 in 2019 (UK Government 2019d).
 The UK’s target covers all sectors and gases, including emissions from international aviation and shipping.
 The net zero target’s key strength is its periodic carbon budgets and associated intermediate targets: by means of five-year statutory carbon budgets, a clear timeline is provided that will facilitate the tracking of progress towards net zero.

 CAT analysis of net zero target

 - Target year – The UK aims to reach net zero GHG emissions by 2050.

 - Emissions coverage – The target covers all GHG emissions and all sectors of the economy (UK Government 2021e).